jpoiret/coq/README.md

 All of the code has been developed and built with Ocaml v4.14.0.

 We provide a script for a local setup, using `opam`, that installs and builds everything.
+We recommend using this approach to setup the project.
 The specific instructions can be found in the [corresponding section](#local-setup-with-opam).

 Otherwise, usual Rocq installation instructions apply to this artifact.
 These can be found in the file `INSTALL.md`.
 The OPAM switch method is recommended, with a small download